distillpub/post--multimodal/src/paper.md

 Region Neurons
 </h3>

 From local weather and food, to travel and immigration, to language and race: geography is an important implicit or explicit context in a great deal of online discourse.
 Blizzards are more likely to be discussed in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 13, 1)}}>Canada</a>.
 Vegemite is more likely to come up in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 0, 6)}}>Australia</a>.
 Discussion of  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography",  0, 5)}}>China</a> is more likely to be in Chinese.

 We find that CLIP models develop <i>region neurons</i> responding to geographic regions.
-These neurons respond to a wide variety of modalities and facets: country and city names, distinctive architecture, prominent public figures, faces of the most common ethnicity, distinctive clothing, wildlife, and local script (if not roman alphabet).
+These neurons might be seen as vision analogues of geographic information in word embeddings <d-cite bibtex-key="konkol2017geographical"></d-cite>.
+They respond to a wide variety of modalities and facets: country and city names, distinctive architecture, prominent public figures, faces of the most common ethnicity, distinctive clothing, wildlife, and local script (if not roman alphabet).
 If shown a world map, even without labels, these neurons fire selectively for the relevant region on the map.<d-footnote>Map responses seem to be strongest around distinctive geographic landmarks, such as the Gulf Of Carpentaria and Cape York Peninsula for Australia, or the Gulf of Guinea for Africa.</d-footnote>

 Regional neurons vary greatly in scale, from neurons corresponding to entire hemispheres -- for example, a  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 1, 0)}}>Northern Hemisphere neuron</a> which responds to bears, moose, coniferous forest, and the entire Northern third of a world map -- down to sub-regions of countries, such as the US West Coast.
 Which regions the model dedicates neurons to seems stochastic and varies across models we examined.<d-footnote>Some regional neurons seem to form more consistently than others.
 Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 6, null)}}>every model has an Australia neuron</a>, but not all models seem to have a UK neuron.
 Why is that?
 One intuition is that there’s more variance in neurons when there’s a natural supercategory they can be grouped into.
 For example, when an individual UK neuron doesn’t exist, it seems to be folded into a Europe neuron.
 In Africa, we sometimes see multiple different Africa neurons (in particular a South/West Africa neuron and an East Africa neuron), while other times there seems to be a single unified Africa neuron.
 In contrast, Australia is perhaps less subdividable, since it’s both a continent and country.</d-footnote>